EECS3311F25/fridge_finder/doc/sprint1/standups/ignacio/standup1.md

-[October 27, 2025] - Sprint 1 Standup #1
+🗓️ [October 27, 2025] – Sprint 1 Standup #1

-## Worked on:
+Worked on:
-Implemented item.dart (Item class) and fridge.dart (Fridge class) for the backend.
+Implemented item.dart and fridge.dart for the backend, establishing relationships between users, fridges, and items.
+Created classes Item and Fridge with said constructors.
-## Next:
+Next ->
-Continue developing the backend, refine CRC cards, and collaborate with the team on the software architecture diagram.
+Refine backend logic and collaborate with the team on the architecture diagram to ensure smooth integration between models and the frontend.
+Start integrating functionalities from the front-end to the back-end.
-## Blockers:
+Blockers:
-None currently — just ensuring backend and database schema alignment.
+None currently — just monitoring backend and database schema alignment.